Donate Today and Show Your Support

 Legislature passes 'Greyson's Law' to safeguard children at risk of parental harm.

-Greyson's Law was first introduced and filed in the Florida State Senate and House in late 2021.
+The bill was first introduced and filed in the Florida State Senate and House in late 2021.
 Senator Lori Berman, D- Palm Beach, and State Representative Michael Grieco, D- Miami, filed "Greyson's Law" to help reform yesterday's archaic and outdated family court laws.
-Greyson's Law 2.0 was re-filed again for 2023 by Senator Lori Berman (D-Boca Raton) and Representative Hillary Cassel (D-Dania Beach) as SB 130/HB 97.
+Greyson's Law 2.0 was re-filed for 2023 by Senator Lori Berman (D-Boca Raton) and Representative Hillary Cassel (D-Dania Beach) as SB 130/HB 97.

 Senator Berman stated, "Greyson's life was cut way too short for reasons that were preventable.
 Greyson and Ali were failed by so many layers that should have protected them.
 It is imperative that we safeguard all the other 'Greysons' in our state.
 I am proud that we worked closely with the Family Law Section of the Florida Bar to ensure a final product that we can come together on in order to shelter our children in dangerous situations.
 I look forward to this bill's passage in honor of Greyson."